 Others may also experience grief due to the death of a loved one.

-Frontline hospital staff and other key workers have a higher chance of experiencing mental health conditions during the pandemic.
+Frontline hospital staff and other key workers have a

 The COVID-19 pandemic has created stressful working environments for many people.
 Having regular contact with people who experience severe symptoms of COVID-19 or die from it may become traumatic over time.